AI Engineer Visa Sponsorship Jobs in Connecticut

 Which companies in Connecticut sponsor visas for AI engineers?

-Hartford-based insurers and financial firms, including Cigna, Aetna, and Hartford Financial Services, have sponsored AI engineering roles through the H-1B program.
+Hartford-based insurers and financial firms, including Cigna, Aetna, and Hartford Financial Services, have sponsored AI engineering roles through the H-1B visa program.
 Defense contractors such as Raytheon Technologies and Pratt & Whitney also hire AI engineers and have established sponsorship track records.
 Biotech and pharmaceutical companies in the New Haven area round out the employer pool for sponsored AI roles in Connecticut.

 Which visa types are most common for AI engineer roles in Connecticut?